-In all GPS online courses, students indicate their intent to participate in the course by completing a specific, designated survey during the first week.
-Failure to complete this Week 1 Course Participation activity will automatically result in the student being withdrawn from the course at the start of the second week.
+In all GPS courses, students indicate their intent to participate in the course by completing a specific, designated survey during the first week.
+Failure to complete the Course Verification Survey will automatically result in the student being withdrawn from the course at the start of the second week.